 To share with the entire class:

-- other assorted building materials for their models (balsa wood, construction paper, toothpicks, popsicle sticks, white paper, string, aluminum foil, paper clips, styrofoam, foam core, film canisters, etc.)
+- assorted building materials for their prototype devices, such as balsa wood, construction paper, toothpicks, popsicle sticks, white paper, string, aluminum foil, paper clips, styrofoam, foam core, film canisters, etc.

 - markers and crayons